Aquaman versus the surface world. If you thought his influence over sea life was lame, his legion of Giant Enemy Crabs would like a word with you.

 Then, if any more proof of Injustice Aquaman's ultimate badassness was required, his ultimatum (given as armies of armored Atlanteans and giant sea creatures invade the world's shores, to Superman's face no less):

 Aquaman: I am not some pathetic self-appointed leader of an insignificant country who can be bullied into submission.
 Every port.
 Every ship.
 Everything that flies over the ocean does so with my blessing.
 Your world would grind to a halt if I willed it.
 Every land mass borders the sea.
 Your entire world is inside mine.
 Consider this a show of strength.
 Now get the hell out of my ocean.

-After that is superman response.
-While it could be considered a Kick the Dog moment for sups, Aquaman isassaulting countries around the world that had done nothing to atlantis and because according to him, 70% of the planet belongs to him and the human race exist at his mercy (and going by flashpoint, this is a TERRIBLE precedent).
-Double so because superman did it in the same way the normal superman would have done it by simply relocating his entire Kingdom without hurting anybody, except aquaman ego
+After that is Superman's response.
+While it could be considered a Kick the Dog moment for Supes, Aquaman isassaulting countries around the world that had done nothing to Atlantis and because according to him, 70% of the planet belongs to him and the human race exists at his mercy (and going by Flashpoint, this is a TERRIBLE precedent).
+Doubly so because Superman did it in the same way the normal Superman would have done it by simply relocating his entire kingdom without hurting anybody, except Aquaman's ego.

 Also Batman's response to it, namely breaking into the White House and spelling it out for the president that he's Bullying a Dragon.